-Algoblu's Network Element Virtualization (NEV) which has been implemented in form of the NEV chip on Xilinx Zynq UltraScale+ MPSoC Architecture offers fine-grained and dynamic provisioning of networking resources such as application bandwidth and can lead to more efficient resource utilization.
+Algoblu's Network Element Virtualization (NEV) implemented in form of the NEV chip on Xilinx Zynq UltraScale+ MPSoC Architecture offers fine-grained and dynamic provisioning of networking resources such as application bandwidth and can lead to more efficient resource utilization.
 Xilinx MPSoCs with multi core A53 architecture offers highly flexible implementation of hardware and software partitioning.

-NEV is ideal for IoT, cloud games, VR/AR broadcasting, metaverse application which has higher requirement for low-latency technology.
+NEV is ideal for IoT, cloud games, VR/AR broadcasting, and metaverse applications, which have higher requirement for low-latency technologies.
 It is a shortcut to enable carriers to provide multi-tier services to meet users' personalized requirements with guaranteed SLA and without changing the existing network infrastructure.